pojntfx/networked-linux-memsync/docs/main.md

 Below main memory, we find secondary storage devices such as Solid State Drives (SSD) or Hard Disk Drives (HDD).
 Although slower than RAM, these devices can store larger amounts of data and typically contain the operating system and application binary fies.
 Importantly, they are persistent, meaning they retain data even after power is cut.

 Tertiary storage, including optical disks and tape, is slow but very cost-effective.
 Tape storage can store very large amounts of data for long periods of time.
 These types of storage are typically used for archiving or physically transporting data, such as importing data from personal infrastructure to a service like AWS[@barr2021offline].

+Depending on the technical choices for each of the hierarchy's layers, these latency differences can be quite significant, ranging from below a nanosecond for registers to multiple milliseconds for a HDD:

+![Latency profile of different memory technologies[@maruf2023memory]](./static/memory-hierarchy-latency-profile.png)

 The memory hierarchy is not static but evolves with technological advancements, leading to some blurring of these distinct layers[@maruf2023memory].
 For instance, Non-Volatile Memory Express (NVMe) storage technologies can rival the speed of RAM while offering greater storage capacities.
 Similarly, some research, such as the work presented in this thesis, further challenges traditional hierarchies by exposing tertiary or secondary storage with the same interface as main memory.